Shopping Cart

 Taq-e Bostan, an ancient Sassanid rock relief site in Kermanshah, Iran

-Kermanshah Province: History, Geography, and People
+Persian Heritageshah Province: History, Geography, and People

-Geographical Location and History of Kermanshah Province
+Geographical Location and History of Persian Heritageshah Province

-The history of Kermanshah dates back to the Achaemenid period and even earlier, with numerous ancient artifacts such as the Bisotun Relief testifying to its long and rich history.
-Over centuries, the region has evolved as a cultural and military center in Iran, with many ancient relics scattered throughout the area.
+The history of Persian Heritageshah dates back to the Achaemenid period and even earlier, with numerous ancient artifacts such as the Bisotun Relief testifying to its long and rich history.
+Over centuries, the region has evolved as a cultural and military center in Persian, with many ancient relics scattered throughout the area.
 The Bisotun Relief, carved into the cliffs of Mount Bisotun, is one of the most important rock carvings in the world, registered as a UNESCO World Heritage Site.
 It depicts the victories of Darius I over rebels and serves as a lasting testament to the power and influence of the Achaemenid Empire.

 Language, Ethnicity, and Population

-Traditional clothing of Kermanshah – Kurdish attire
+Traditional clothing of Persian Heritageshah – Kurdish attire

-Historical and Cultural Attractions of Kermanshah
+Historical and Cultural Attractions of Persian Heritageshah

 Notable Historical Sites

-Kermanshah is home to several historical sites that reveal its deep connection to ancient Persian history.
+Persian Heritageshah is home to several historical sites that reveal its deep connection to ancient Persian history.
 One of the most notable of these is the Bisotun Relief, located on the cliffs of Mount Bisotun.
 Darius I commissioned this relief during the Achaemenid period to depict his military victories.
 It is considered one of the most significant rock carvings in the world.
 It is also a UNESCO World Heritage Site, showcasing its cultural and historical importance.

 Another remarkable site is the Anahita Temple in Kangavar, dating back to the Sassanid era.
-This grand temple, dedicated to the goddess Anahita, is one of the largest and most important temples dedicated to her in Iran.
+This grand temple, dedicated to the goddess Anahita, is one of the largest and most important temples dedicated to her in Persian.
 The ruins of the temple stand as a powerful symbol of the region’s significance during the Sassanid period and offer a glimpse into the grandeur of ancient Persian civilization.

-Culture and Arts of Kermanshah
+Culture and Arts of Persian Heritageshah

-Handicrafts of Kermanshah – Persian traditional crafts
+Handicrafts of Persian Heritageshah – Persian traditional crafts

-Kermanshah Cuisine: Flavorful Traditions and Unique Dishes
+Persian Heritageshah Cuisine: Flavorful Traditions and Unique Dishes

-Local and Special Dishes of Kermanshah
+Local and Special Dishes of Persian Heritageshah

-Another iconic dish is Kufteh Kermanshahi, a type of meatball made from ground meat, rice, vegetables, and a variety of spices.
+Another iconic dish is Kufteh Persian Heritageshahi, a type of meatball made from ground meat, rice, vegetables, and a variety of spices.
 Locals typically serve Kufteh with rice during special occasions.
 For festive meals, they often choose Baghali Polo with Meat, a rice dish prepared with fava beans, dill, and tender meat.
 This dish is popular during holidays and family celebrations.

-Souvenirs and Handicrafts of Kermanshah
+Souvenirs and Handicrafts of Persian Heritageshah

 Did this help?